gleipio/gleip/README.md

 # Gleip

-Gleip is an advanced intercepting proxy designed for ethical hackers, security researchers, and bug bounty hunters.
-It helps you analyze, manipulate, and automate HTTP traffic in order to discover and exploit vulnerabilities in web applications, especially those that depend on complex user flows.
+Gleip is your web security companion, crafted for ethical hackers, security researchers, and bug bounty hunters who want to go beyond basic intercepting proxies.
+Gleip empowers you to analyze, manipulate, and automate HTTP requests with precision, revealing vulnerabilities that hide within real-world, multi-step user flows.

-Whether you're testing login sequences, chained API calls, or multi-step transactions, Gleip gives you the tools to craft, replay, and mutate requests with precision.
+Whether you’re testing complex login sequences, chained API calls, or intricate e-commerce transactions, Gleip helps you capture, replay, and mutate requests as cohesive flows, not isolated calls.
+Extract variables, insert custom logic, and experiment with fuzzing to build powerful, repeatable Proofs of Concept.

+Built with modern offensive workflows in mind, Gleip transforms tedious manual testing into streamlined processes that mirror how users — and attackers — actually navigate applications.
+It’s designed to help you move fast, dig deeper, and understand your targets end-to-end.

 ## Quick Start